jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 :::note

-Note that in Maxwell 2nd Gen series only the GM206 variants provide the HEVC 10-bit decoding support.
+Note that in Maxwell 2nd Gen series only the GM206 variants provide HEVC 10-bit decoding support.

-Its sucessor Pascal has full support for HEVC 10-bit and improved speed and quality performance.
+Its sucessor Pascal has full support for HEVC 10-bit and improved speed and quality.

 :::